cztomsik/tokamak/README.md

 ```

 ## Static files

+> This is outdated, you can use `tk.sendStatic()` middleware but it
+> is likely not final solution either.

 The response has a method to serve static files.
 It will call `root.embedFile()`
 automatically in release builds, and `file.readToEndAlloc()` in debug builds.